-The vitality of the town centre is essential for the town as a whole.
+The vitality of the town centre is vital to the town as a whole.
 There is currently a good mix of retail provision in the town with scope for more.
-The JCS suggests the need for an additional 1,608m2 of comparison retail floor space (defined as items bought less frequently such as clothing, shoes, white goods and home furnishings) in Petersfield.
-Policy RP1 therefore encourages the provision of new retail space within the town centre with further detail shown in section 11.2 and in Table 13.
+Policy RP1 therefore encourages the provision of new retail space within the town centre whilst policy RP2 seeks to maintain an appropriate balance of retail uses.